-The castle was erected on a small hill on the left, marshy bank of the Warta River, about 3 kilometers from the town.
-It was a rectangular (with a slightly bend northern curtain) structure measuring 30×50 meters with the main tower in the south corner, slightly extended from the face of the defensive walls.
-It is square in the base, higher cylindrical.
-Today, it has a height of 16-17 meters and dimensions in the plan of 8.2 x 8 meters.
+The castle from the end of the fourteenth century was a rectangular building (with a slightly bent northern curtain) with dimensions of about 30×50 meters, with the main tower (bergfried) in the southern corner, slightly protruding from the face of the defensive walls.
+It received a square-like base with dimensions of 7.6 x 8.1 x 8.2 x 8.6 meters, higher up into a cylindrical part with an outer diameter of 8 meters.
+The height was slightly more than 16-17 meters, while the thickness of the walls was about 1.9 meters.
 The original entrance to it was located at a height of 2 meters above the level of the defensive porch on the crown of the south-western curtain.
 A staircase in the wall thickness led to the upper terrace.
 Traces of the beams’ nests indicate that timber, flat ceilings divided the tower into two floors.
 It is not sure how it was topped.
 If you believed the iconography, it had machicolation and battlements and a conical ceramic roof.
 In the northern part of the outer façade, a timber latrine probably functioned.

-The courtyard of the castle was built with wooden or half-timbered buildings and was not paved.
+The courtyard of the castle was built with six wooden or half-timbered buildings and was not paved.
 It was surrounded by walls, wchich present height in the highest place reaches 10 meters.
 They were set on a stone pedestal, passing over 1.8 meters into a brick wall, between 1.9 and 2 meters thick.
 In the upper part it narrowed, eventually passing in the breastwork topped with battlements (they were 2.15 meters high).
 After the surviving sockets on the beams in the base of the breastwork, one can guess that the porch of the defenders has been widened with a timber part.
 It is not known whether the porch in the crown of the walls was roofed.

 Architektura gotycka w Polsce, red.
-T. Mroczko i M. Arszyński, Warszawa 1995.
+M. Arszyński, T. Mroczko, Warszawa 1995.

 Baciński J., Zamek królewski w Kole, Koło 2005.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.